-Last but not least, you will need to see a medical professional after the accident occurred.
+Last but not least, you will need to see a medical professional after the incident occurred.
 It is pivotal to be diagnosed with your injury.
 A lot of people bypass this because they would rather cope with the injury in question themselves.
-However, if you do this you will not be able to claim, as there will be no proof that you have even suffered an injury in the first place.
+However, if you do this you will not be able to claim, as there will be no proof that your dentist took out the wrong tooth.

-If your dentist has worked on the wrong tooth, there are a number of steps you should take.
+If your dentist took out the wrong tooth, there are a number of steps you should take.
 This includes the following…

 - See a medical professional – The importance of seeing a doctor cannot be ignored, irrespective of how minor your injuries may be.
 If you want to have any chance of securing compensation, it is imperative to see a medical professional, as they will provide their expert take on your injuries, which will then be utilised to determine how much compensation you will be awarded.
 For dental claims, your oral doctor will be able to determine the impact this treatment has and will happen on your life, including the psychological impact.